Design and Analysis Considerations for Causal Inference under Two-Phase Sampling in Observational Studies: Estimation

 \end{proposition}

 \paragraph{Remark 1} For ATE, the EDR estimator above is equal to the enriched doubly robust (EDR) estimators proposed in \citet{Wang2009-kn}.
 They assumed that the propensity score follows a parametric model and, under this structure, derived the locally efficient (LE) estimator.
-However, since the LE estimator requires iterative projections and is difficult to implement, the EDR estimator was proposed as a more practical but less efficient alternative.
+However, since the LE estimator requires iterative projections and is difficult to implement, the EDR estimator was proposed as a more practical alternative.
 In contrast, we derive the semiparametric efficiency bound under a nonparametric model for the propensity score and demonstrate that the EDR estimator achieves this bound.

-\paragraph{Remark 2} It is also possible to construct enriched estimators for the estimating equations for the nuisance models by incorporating information from the phase 1 sample.
-By doing so, it can be shown that, for any choice of $\Psi_F$, the enriched estimator has a smaller asymptotic variance than the IPSW estimator.
-However, since the estimation procedure becomes considerably more complicated and the efficiency gain is limited, we omit this extension in the present paper.
-When the EDR estimator is used, as long as the nuisance models are correctly specified, we have $J_{12} = J_{13} = J_{14} = 0$, and the estimator attains the semiparametric efficiency bound; hence, enriching the nuisance estimating equations does not lead to further efficiency gain.
-Although the proposed EIW estimator does not necessarily guarantee a reduction in asymptotic variance in theory, it exhibited smaller variance than the SIW estimator in some scenarios of our simulation studies.
-It should be noted that the EIW estimator proposed by \citet{Wang2009-kn} enriches all estimating equations, including those for the nuisance models, and therefore always achieves a smaller asymptotic variance than the SIW estimator.
+\paragraph{Remark 2} It is also possible to enrich the estimating equations for the nuisance models by incorporating information from the phase-1 sample.
+In that case, the resulting enriched estimator can be shown to have a smaller asymptotic variance than the IPSW estimator for any choice of $m_F$.
+We do not pursue this extension, as the efficiency gain is limited in most settings and the implementation cost is substantial.
+In particular, when the EDR estimator is used and the nuisance models are correctly specified, we have $J_{12} = J_{13} = J_{14} = 0$.
+The estimator therefore attains the semiparametric efficiency bound, so enriching the nuisance estimating equations cannot yield any further efficiency gain.
+The proposed EIW estimator does not theoretically guarantee a reduction in asymptotic variance relative to the SIW estimator, although it exhibited smaller variance than the SIW estimator in some scenarios of our simulation studies.

-\subsubsection{Variance estimation}
+\subsection{Variance estimation}

 The asymptotic variances of the IPSW and enriched estimators can be estimated by computing the sample variance of their corresponding influence functions and dividing it by $n$.
 This variance estimator is equivalent to the so-called sandwich estimator in standard M-estimation \citep{White1980-sr}, and it remains robust even when the nuisance models are misspecified.
 On the other hand, when the nuisance models are believed to be correctly specified and the main estimating equation is constructed based on the efficient influence function (EIF), the components of the influence function corresponding to the estimating equations for the nuisance parameters are asymptotically zero; thus, it suffices to estimate the variance of the EIF alone.